Long-term business loans: Advantages, costs & key considerations

 With a long-term business loan, you may find that lenders require significant evidence of your company’s financial stability and future revenue streams.
 This is because the loan provider will need to be confident that you can continue to make repayments years into the future.

-How does a long-term business loan work?
+How do long-term business loans work?

 A long-term business loan works in a similar way to other business loans.
 You will need to apply with your chosen lender – either at a branch, over the phone or online – then provide the necessary information and documents to support your application.
 This can include basic details such as your business address, company status (incorporated, partnership or sole trader) and business name, plus documentation such as bank statements and official accounts.